 Unless you're visiting during a non-peak time, the tiered 1-day ticket pricing adds an additional complexity (and potential cost) that you can avoid if you purchase multi-day tickets.
 Multi-day tickets are not subject to these tiers.
 Another great thing about all Disneyland Undercover Tourist tickets is that they are refundable up to 365 days after purchase.
 Other Disneyland tickets are not.

 Depending on the time of year, some nighttime shows such as Fantasmic! and fireworks may be offered only on select days of the week, specifically weekends.
 A multi-day ticket can allow you to visit on a less busy weekday, but also catch great entertainment on the weekend.
 That way you get the best of both worlds.

 Disneyland Ticket Types — Base or Park Hoppers

-You have two ticket choices at Disneyland: the base ticket or park hopper.
+There are two ticket types available for Disneyland: the base ticket or park hopper (both of them come with Genie+ options, which we will talk about later).
 The base ticket gets you into one park per day.
-The park hopper lets you, well, hop between parks on the same day.
+The park hopper allows you to hop between the two parks in the resort on the same day.
 With the park hopper, you can hop as many times as you like.
-No, you cannot hop by using two days of the base ticket.
-Most families choose park hoppers.
+Unfortunately, you cannot hop by using base tickets.
+Because of this, most families choose park hoppers.
 We'll share the reasons why (and whether we think Disneyland park hoppers are worth it) below.
-But first, we want to mention an added bonus of a three-day visit to Disneyland.

 Is the Disneyland Park Hopper Worth It?